subnetter/subnet-docs/versioned_docs/version-0.1.0/dao/overview.md

 sidebar_label: Overview
 ---

+## The Subnet DAO
+The Subnet DAO is an organization that governs the development of the Subnet community and project.
+If you are interested in contributing to the Subnet project then we recommend you'll join the DAO.
+Please email subnetter@pm.me if you are interested in joining.
+We are going to publish more information about the Subnet DAO here.

 ## The Subnet Company
 The Subnet private company is a development company set up to oversea development of the project until first platform public launch.
 The company will issue equity to accredited investors and investors will purchase rights for $SNP coins at genesis time as part of their investment in the company.